 - If you suspect something is up: see ‘Go For Gut Health in 2015: Part 2’, for the list of clues that tell you have crossed a threshold in your gut and need to heal it.

 - Consider having a full panel of tests done.
-Test for Candida, worms and parasites (stool test), liver, kidney and heart health, vitamin D and B’s, and even for your thyroid health and any other other tests that your doctor might recommend.
-Tests are an excellent place to start, and medicare will cover many of them.
+Test for Candida, worms, and parasites (stool test), liver, kidney and heart health, vitamin D and B’s, and even for your thyroid health and any other other tests that your doctor might recommend.
+Tests are an excellent place to start, and Medicare will cover many of them.

 - If there is something in the tests talk to your doctor.
 Consider seeing a health coach who works with digestive health to help you deal with any digestive issues.
-Working with both your doctor and a health coach, or other practitioner is a good practice to ensure you are well supported.
+Working with both your doctor and a health coach, or another practitioner is a good practice to ensure you are well supported.
 If you have Candida it is likely that you will have leaky gut and will need specific supplements to help you recover.

 - Keep a food/ mood journal for five days to check for gluten and dairy sensitivity.
 There are others ones such as eggs, but these two are the most common.
 If you eat wheat or dairy products and feel low in energy after eating, this journal will show that there is a relationship.

 - Run an experiment, by removing gluten and/or dairy for a couple of weeks.
 This is time enough for your energy and vitally to come back.
-If it does, then it is up to you to make choices to exclude, or greatly reduce these substances from you diet.
-In many cases once your gut is healed you can go back eating these, but it is best to keep at least gluten out.
+If it does, then it is up to you to make choices to exclude, or greatly reduce these substances from your diet.
+In many cases, once your gut is healed you can go back eating these, but it is best to keep at least gluten out.
 For more information on gluten see: http://thedr.com/category/all-about-gluten/

 - Consider doing a chicken or beef bone broth fast for 2-4 days.
 You can eat steamed veggies as well.
 Google the value of bone broth.
 It is remarkable for the body in many ways.
 You can make the broth yourself.
 It is a bit of work but worth it, or you can buy 100% organic bone broth from brothfoflife.com.au